bqth29/simulated-bifurcation-algorithm/README.md

 [![Documentation Status](https://readthedocs.org/projects/simulated-bifurcation-algorithm/badge/?version=latest)](https://simulated-bifurcation-algorithm.readthedocs.io/en/latest/?badge=latest)
 ![GitHub stars](https://img.shields.io/github/stars/bqth29/simulated-bifurcation-algorithm.svg?style=social&label=Star)

-The **Simulated Bifurcation** (SB) algorithm is a fast and highly parallelizable state-of-the-art algorithm for combinatorial optimization inspired by quantum physics and spins dynamics.
+The **Simulated Bifurcation** (SB) algorithm is a fast and highly parallelizable state-of-the-art algorithm for quadratic combinatorial optimization inspired by quantum physics and spins dynamics.
 It relies on Hamiltonian quantum mechanics to find local minima of **Ising** problems.
 The last accuracy tests showed a median optimality gap of less than 1% on high-dimensional instances.

 This open-source package utilizes **PyTorch** to leverage GPU computations, harnessing the high potential for parallelization offered by the SB algorithm.